PathMates

 To humanize the data, I imagined what an ideal user who would benefit the most from using PathMates would look and act like.

-The JTBD statements and persona became my North Star.
-I now had a clear profile of who I was designing for and what might make them feel safer.
+The JTBD statements and persona became guiding perspectives that I could keep in mind to design for and what solutions might make them feel safer.

 With my research in mind, I focused on a core user flow that assumes the user has already set up their profile, gone on trips, and has an existing network.